-MEM10115 Certificate I in Engineering and Statement of Attainment towards MEM20413 Certificate II in Engineering Pathways
+MEM10119 Certificate I in Engineering + SOA towards MEM20413 Certificate II in Engineering Pathways

 Does not contribute towards Australian Tertiary Admission Rank

 This course is accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational training.
 This is known as dual accreditation.
 To gain a full qualification, students must achieve all competencies.
 Partial completion will lead to a statement of attainment towards the qualification.